Shop the Eclipse Store

 You must use special eclipse safety glasses or viewers to view a partial eclipse, an annular or "ring of fire" eclipse, and the partial phases of a total eclipse.
 (For the record, a total eclipse is partial most of the time within the path of totality and partial all of the time outside the path of totality.)
 Although it may be tempting to look directly at an eclipse with unprotected eyes when so much of the Sun is obscured, the small amount of light emitted from even a 99.9 percent partially eclipsed Sun is still dangerous.
 The only time it's safe to look at a total eclipse without proper eye protection is during the very brief period of "totality" when the Sun is 100 percent blocked by the Moon.
 If you're not located within the narrow path of totality where the eclipse will become total for a very brief period of time, there is never a time when it's safe to look with unprotected eyes.

 Eclipse GlassesMake sure that your eclipse safety glasses or viewers are certified as meeting international standards for safe solar viewing.
 The current standard for safe solar viewing is ISO 12312-2; your eclipse safety glasses or viewers should have this designation printed on them.
 Take care to purchase your glasses or viewers directly from a recognized manufacturer of certified safe eclipse glasses or a reputable seller that purchased from a recognized manufacturer.
 Be wary of products that claim to be safe but aren't.
 Be very careful and don't use any product unless claims of safety can be verified.
-For the 2017 eclipse, there were many reports of unsafe eclipse glasses being distributed as well as reports of counterfeit eclipse glasses printed with names of reputable manufacturers, including many that were sold on Amazon and coming from overseas.
-Leading up to the 2017 eclipse, the American Astronomical Society provided guidance on how to tell if your eclipse glasses or viewers are safe.
+For both the 2017 and 2024 eclipses, there were reports of unsafe eclipse glasses being sold as well as reports of counterfeit eclipse glasses printed with names of reputable manufacturers, including many that were sold on Amazon and coming from overseas.
+In response, the American Astronomical Society provided guidance on how to tell if your eclipse glasses or viewers are safe.
 Before using your glasses or viewers, make sure that they are not damaged in any way (lenses shouldn't have scratches or wrinkles) and that you read all of the safety instructions that came with them.
 Children should always be supervised by a responsible adult when using eclipse safety glasses or viewers.

 Unless a product has been specifically designed for safe solar viewing and has been certified as meeting international standards for such products, it's best to assume that a device, method, or instrument is unsafe.
 Don't risk it!
 Unfortunately, the media doesn't always get it right and there is a great deal of misinformation in print and online about what's safe and what isn't.
 Items such as regular or polarized sunglasses, smoked glass, exposed film, medical x-rays, homemade filters, and many others are all unsafe.
 You can use welder's glass to view an eclipse, but it must be #14 welder's glass; any rating below #14 is not safe.
 Also, the welder's glass shouldn't be auto-darkening.
 It's also safe to view an eclipse using indirect methods, such as projecting an image of the eclipsed Sun onto a white screen.
 To make an indirect viewer, search online for "pinhole projector" and follow the instructions provided by a trusted organization like NASA.